fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 For each contig, we get several information, notably the lenght of the contig, the reference sequence matching the contig and the proportion of the contig matched by the reference sequence.
 The problem (or the advantage?) with this file is that it includes several entry for each contig, providing its similarity with several sequences from the reference database.
 For a small community like this one, we could analyse this file.
 However, for more complex metagenome, we need help!

+We will not be running the following steps since it take a while.
+It has already been computed and available in the directory.

-Open a new terminal window and enter the following commands to download the laughing-nemesis last common ancestor tool for Ray Meta.
+Enter the following commands to download the laughing-nemesis last common ancestor tool for Ray Meta.

 ```
 cd ~